kizniche/Mycodo/README.md

     * Profile edit (change user name, password, or email address)
     * Gravitar support (if email used in registration is the same as on gravitar.com)
     * Lost/forgot password reset via email
+    * Guest account for viewing only (user: guest, password: anonymous)
     * Authorization log of successful and unsuccessful login attempts

 <a name="future"></a>